NikosProtonotarios/JamSpot_Knights/README.md

 - **Bcrypt** – Library for hashing passwords securely.
 - **JWT (JSON Web Token)** – Authentication method for secure user login and authorization.
 - **Multer** – Middleware for handling multipart/form-data (used for uploading files like musician photos).
+- **Cloudinary** – Cloud-based image and video management service, used for uploading, storing, and delivering musician photos.

   <h2 align="center">🔧Usage🔧</h2>